⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Let’s recap what should be ready at the end of the Development stage:

-• Instructional Strategy for each Learning Objective is chosen
+4. Chosen an Instructional Strategy for each Learning Objective.

-• Action Keyword for each Comprehension Level of each Learning Objective is chosen
+5. Selected an Action Keyword for each Comprehension Level of each Learning Objective.

-• Applicable pieces of content for each Action Keyword are planned
+6. Planned applicable pieces of content for each Action Keyword.

-The next step is to create an environment or online course platform to deliver your content to learners – the “Implement” stage.
+The next step is to create an environment or to deliver your content to learners – the “Implement” stage.

 Responsible person Consultant persons Accountable person